natenka/pyneng-book-en/docs/source/book/07_files/index.rst

 * reading
 * writing

-This section only deals with the minimum required for working with files.
+This section covers only the minimum required for working with files.
 More in `Python documentation <https://docs.python.org/3/library/stdtypes.html#bltin-file-objects>`__.

 .. toctree::